kyr0/redaktool/README.md

 Your contributions are welcome!

-- **Feature Development**: Extend FTR: KI-Tools by adding more features and integrations.
+- **Feature Development**: Extend RedakTool by adding more features and integrations.
 You may fork this repository, create a new branch, implement another Tab or Menu Entry for your new feature, and open a Pull Request here.
 Please simply follow the code-style and general architecture of this codebase.
 - **Reporting Bugs**: Submit an issue in our repository, providing a detailed description of the problem and steps to reproduce it.
 A usage video works best.
 - **Feature Requests**: Have ideas on how to make this extension better?
 We'd love to hear from you!
 Please submit an issue, detailing your suggestions.